marsdrums/ReSTIR-reworking/README.md

 - the BRDF (or BSDF) of the surface being shaded
 - knowing where the light sources are located in respect to the point being shaded

-#### Importance sample the BxDF
+### Importance sample the BxDF

 Given a certain BxDF, we know that the light direction affects the amount of light reflected by a surface.
 To make an example, consider the diffuse component of these two scenarios:
 ![](./images/lambert.png)
 The point on the left reflects more light than the point on the right, because the cosine of the angle formed by the normal vector and the light direction is smaller.
-Knowing this, we could concentrate the random rays directions towards the aphex of the hemisphere to "hopefully" find important light sources.
+Knowing this, we could concentrate the random rays directions towards the aphex of the hemisphere where it is more likely to find important light sources.
 This is called cosine-weighted importance sampling
 ![](./images/cosine.png)

 When we decide how to shoot rays, we refer to a PDF - probability density function.
 Uniform sampling, and cosine-weighted sampling are two examples of PDFs.
 The PDF tells "how likely" it is to shoot a ray in a certain direction.